Pop Culture Madness!

 1984 - The Space Shuttle Discovery took off on its maiden voyage.

-1993- David Letterman premiered his late night talk show on CBS.
+1993- David Letterman premiered his late-night talk show on CBS.

-2003 - While being towed across the Barents Sea, the de-commissioned Russian submarine K-159 sank, taking nine of her crew and 800 kg of spent nuclear fuel with her.
+2003 – While towed across the Barents Sea, the de-commissioned Russian submarine K-159 sank, taking nine of her crew and 800 kg of spent nuclear fuel with her.

 August 31